What is Local SEO? Everything You Need to Know

 Local SEO for Multi-Location Businesses

-One key aspect of local SEO for multi-location businesses is creating separate Google Business PRofile listings and location pages for each business location.
-This helps search engines understand that each location is a distinct entity with its unique address, phone number, and other relevant information.
-Optimize each listing and location page with relevant local keywords and content and encourage customers to leave reviews for each location.
+If your business has multiple locations, you’ll face unique local SEO challenges.
+Create separate Google Business Profile listings and location pages for each location so search engines understand each one as a distinct entity with its own address and phone number.
+Optimize each listing and page with relevant local keywords, and encourage reviews for each location.
+As always, keep your NAP information consistent across every listing and citation.

 Local SEO Tools